 A task force is created by top management to tackle or solve a major problem.
 In the Nigerian setting, we have witnessed the advent of one task force or the other.
-There was the task force on ports congestion.
+There was Presidential Task Force on COVID-19.
 Members of a task force are usually drawn from various organisations with a team leader as the head.
 Usually at the end of the assignment or when the task force loses focus, it is disbanded.